ashwch/ashwch.github.io/content/articles/the-monolith-that-made-ai-actually-useful.md

 We solved this at Diversio.
 The solution made both humans and AI 10x more effective with our codebase.

-## What You'll Learn
+**What You'll Learn:**
 - How to structure a monolith repository with git submodules for maximum efficiency
 - Why git worktrees are game-changing for parallel development
 - How to automate worktree creation with our Python scripts
 - The business impact of reducing context switching
 - How AI tools become 10x more effective with complete codebase context
 - Practical tips for implementing this in your own projects

+## Table of Contents

 [TOC]